-Core Elements and themes of Sweet Tree Arts:
+Core Elements and Themes of Sweet Tree Arts:

 Self, Group, Family and Friends, Our environment, Our community, The wider world.
-We also create community art projects to enhance and connect our community.

 Amy Gertner is a lead teacher in our Sweetland school program.